 Abdominal wall defects (including omphalocele and gastroschisis)

-Biliary atresia is a birth defect involving the bile ducts.
-Although the bile ducts are located outside the digestive tract, they help with digestion and are thus mentioned here.
+Biliary atresia (a birth defect involving the bile ducts, which are located outside the digestive tract but help with digestion)

 In many cases, an organ is not fully developed or is abnormally positioned, which often causes narrowing or blockage (obstruction).
-Blockages can be present almost anywhere in the digestive tract, including in the esophagus, intestines, rectum, or anus.
+Blockages can be present almost anywhere along the digestive tract, including in the esophagus, intestines, rectum, or anus.
+Sometimes a segment of the digestive tract does not form or develop normally or forms and then is destroyed by a problem that occurs in the womb before birth.
 The internal or external muscles surrounding the abdominal cavity may weaken or develop holes, as is the case with abdominal wall defects and diaphragmatic hernia.
-The nerves to the intestines may also fail to develop (as is the case with Hirschsprung disease).
+The nerves to the intestines may not develop, as is the case with Hirschsprung disease.

 Other testing may include blood tests and biopsies.
 During a biopsy, a piece of tissue is removed for examination under a microscope.

-Other tests are done depending on the test results and symptoms.
+Other tests, such as genetic testing, may be done depending on the other test results and symptoms.